 Tips and Tricks for Leftover Waffles

+• It is easier to remove smaller waffles vs. larger waffles from the waffle iron.
 You may need a fork to lift the waffle from the waffle iron.
-Simply loosen all sides before lifting and it should come off cleanly.
+Simply loosen all sides before lifting and it should come out easily.

-If you are using a waffle iron that is not non-stick, be sure to add new cooking spray to both sides of the waffle iron before cooking a new waffle.
+• If you are using a waffle iron that is NOT non-stick, be sure to add cooking spray to both sides of the waffle iron before cooking a new waffle.

 Optional Toppings